TolleyLikesRice/ActualT212Sync/README.md

 ## What?

 An script to sync the total balance of a Trading 212 account with ActualBudget.
+By far not my finest work, but it's good enough for me.

 ## Usage